Microbiome

 This term microbiome was coined in reference to the term "genome".

 Microbiota (plural of microbiome) refers to individual (organ-related) colonizations.
 The aim of future research will be to examine the effects of diseases on the microbiome.
-Another area of interest is the extent to which changes in the gut microbiome influence sensitization to food allergens.
+Furthermore, we are interested in the extent to which changes in the intestinal microbiome influence sensitization to food allergens.

 The composition of the microbiome is influenced by the mode of birth (vaginal birth vs. caesarean section), acquires diversity in childhood, stabilizes in adulthood and decreases again in old age.
 The microbiome consists mainly of four bacterial strains, the so-called phylogenetic core: